 Whether you are looking at ExpressVPN, NordVPN, IPVanish, VyprVPN, to BulletVPN, HideMyAss VPN, and Ivacy VPN, VPNs have taken over the market.
-The choices are many.
-But which one is the best one for your needs?
+The choices are many, but which one is the best one for your needs?
 Are you looking to unblock streaming channels?
 Increase your privacy?
 A VPN provider you can trust?
-Or are you looking for are a good overall VPN.
-It can be hard to choose , this is why we at TheVPN.Guru have created an elaborative VPN procedure to test and review VPN providers.
+Or are you looking for a good overall VPN?
+It can be hard to choose; this is why we at TheVPN.Guru, have created an elaborative VPN procedure to test and review VPN providers.

 At the beginning of our research, we targeted free VPNs since the word “free” always gets a user’s attention.
-I mean everybody likes free stuff.
-As our testing progressed it become obvious that free VPN servers are either very limited in options or speed, or are simply malware-infected and cause more harm than good.
+Everybody likes free stuff.
+As our testing progressed, it became obvious that free VPN servers are either very limited in options or speed, or are simply malware-infected and cause more harm than good.

-The top 10 factors that make a VPN credible enough to make our list for today’s review are speed, bandwidth caps, VPN protocols used, customer service, server locations, logging policy, streaming channels unblocked, devices supported, DNS/WebRTC leaks and Value for money.
+The top 10 factors that make a VPN credible enough to make our list for today’s review are speed, bandwidth caps, VPN protocols used, customer service, server locations, logging policy, streaming channels unblocked, devices supported, DNS/WebRTC leaks and value for money.

 Having said all that, we have way more information below.
-You can either go ahead and read on, or you can the short path and choose from this table :
+You can either go ahead and read on or take the short path and choose from this table :

-Government censorship is also on the rise, even if first world countries.
+Government censorship is also on the rise, even in first world countries.
 There are hundreds of different VPNs you can choose from; some are free, while others come at a premium.

 Just like in normal life, you’ll find good apples and bad ones.
-In this comparison guide, we have reviewed the top VPN providers. we really hope this guide will help you out with choosing a VPN provider that best suits your needs.
+In this comparison guide, we have reviewed the top VPN providers.
+We really hope this guide will help you out with choosing a VPN provider that best suits your needs.

 What is a VPN?

-- A VPN is an encrypted private tunnel.
+A VPN is an encrypted private tunnel.
 Once you connect to any of its servers, your data will go through that private tunnel.
 In such a case, nobody, not even your ISP, can eavesdrop on your online activity.
 This makes VPN a perfect tool to protect your online privacy.

-- Additionally, VPN helps you get around geo-blocks imposed on streaming channels such as Netflix, Hulu, HBO GO, Amazon Prime, CW TV, Showtime, Sky Go, Now TV, BeIN Sports, among others.
+Additionally, a VPN helps you get around geo-blocks imposed on streaming channels such as Netflix, Hulu, HBO GO, Amazon Prime, CW TV, Showtime, Sky Go, Now TV, BeIN Sports, among others.
 These channels are all geo-restricted outside the USA and UK.
-Select a server where they’re available, hit connect, and poof, they’re accessible everywhere.
+Select a server where they’re available, hit connect, and they’re accessible everywhere.